Simon Barlow: Domestic violence towards Leanne Battersby

 In March 2015, it was announced that the character of Simon would be involved in a domestic abuse, with it being where Simon is the perpetrator and his mother Leanne would be the victim.
 Executive producer Kieran Roberts said "It's a really interesting story.
 It's come from character, as Simon is a child who has obviously been through a very difficult few years with the death of his mother, his dad’s alcoholism and then being passed around by the adults in his life.
 He's seen a lot of difficult things and he's got some more difficult things to go through this year in the next few months.
 I can't give much away, but there is at least one other major trauma that Simon is going to have to go through.
 I think it's fair to say that he’s going to come through all of this a little bit damaged.
 We’re going to explore how that impacts on his relationship with Leanne, and we're going to touch on this issue of domestic violence from a child against a parent."

-Jane Danson, who plays Leanne Tilsley, said of the storyline in September 2015 that she had doubts when she heard about the domestic abuse plot "It's quite interesting.
+Jane Danson, who plays Leanne Battersby, said of the storyline in September 2015 that she had doubts when she heard about the domestic abuse plot "It's quite interesting.
 When they proposed this storyline, I was a bit concerned because I thought historically, as we've seen, Leanne's quite a strong character.
 I thought, 'She wouldn't take that from a child!'
 But the way it's been done is quite clever.
 He's a child who's been through so much with his dad, with the alcoholism, and he's lost so many people in his life.
 She's been the one constant, so she'll never give up on him.
 It's been really great to play out, because they've pretty much done it in real time.
 It's not just been two weeks of a storyline, they've played it out and we continue to play it out with what we're filming at the moment.
 It's been quite interesting to see a different side of Leanne as well."

 In November 2015, it was announced that Simon would lash out at Amy at Christmas as part of the domestic abuse plot.
 A source said that "The Barlows are going to be central to Coronation Street in the run up to Christmas.
 The close-knit family will be put under extreme strain and viewers will be left wondering if they can get through the turmoil."